Olsro/ipodclickwheelgamespreservationproject/README.md

 On MacOS, it is very **important** to maintain the key "OPTION" on your keyboard while drag & dropping the folders ```iPod_Control``` into your iPod, then choose the option ```Merge```. **Don't** do "Replace".
 If the option ```Merge``` does not appear beside the ```Replace``` button in the copy window, stop it then retry to do the copy while maintaining the "OPTION" key again until it does.

 On Windows or Linux, the logic is the same.
 You need to merge/replace files in their destination.
 You should not replace the whole ```iPod_Control``` folder on your iPod or you will remove a lot of important/system files from your iPod which will force you to re-sync everything or restore your iPod (it will never brick it, but you will lose a lot of time).

+This process may be tedious but it allows to bypass the Apple DRM which limited the amount of games that you could store on a single device.
+Apple did not want you to put games from more than 5 different accounts !

 ### 6) Disconnect your iPod and enjoy the games
 Games should now all launch just fine.
 Congratulations, you did it !